osvik/abrantes/README.md

 With Abrantes webdevs can easily create unlimited tests with any number of users and page views.

+My goal with Abrantes is to create a tool where I can create simple and complex experiments with complete control and to do it as quickly as possible.
+It’s also a rant against Google Optimise, which is a very limited and not very performant tool.
+I had many issues with GO even more after implementing GDPR compliant cookies.

 **[Read the documentation in the wiki](https://github.com/osvik/abrantes/wiki)**

 ### Analytics